 I still recall the first watch I stood after I was qualified as officer of the deck (OOD).
 The boat was scheduled to go to periscope depth at night, which can always be a dangerous evolution due to risk of collision if there are nearby surface vessels, and more so at night due to reduced visibility.

 I made my preparations, called down to the wardroom where he was at dinner, reported the status, and requested permission to go to periscope depth.
-He gave me permission and remained at the wardroom table – trusting me to do my job without him needing to oversee what I was doing – something he had done for other new officers of the deck.
+He gave me permission and remained at the wardroom table – trusting me to do my job without him needing to come to the control room to oversee what I was doing, which was something he had done for other new officers of the deck.

 It may not seem like much, but at that moment I learned what trust really meant: if I had made a mistake he would have been held responsible and his naval career would have been ruined.

 His and my time on the boat wasn’t as happy as it probably could have been.
 There was a decided chill between the senior officers and the junior officers.
 Many officers in our wardroom left the Navy, and when I was younger I thought a great deal of it had to do with him, given his sometimes overbearing personality.
 He wasn’t a perfect man by any means, something he shared with all of us.

 But as I grew older and more reflective, I started to understand he had been a victim of his predecessor who had burned out the officers and crew in a brutal shipyard period.
 The resentments and hostility toward the Navy were passed on to those who reported onboard over the next year – including me.
 Of the many regrets I have, one is that I wasn’t mature enough at the time to understand the interpersonal dynamics.